 Visit the Rock Garden

 Another short hike from the Mt.
 Mitake summit is a rock garden.
 This isn’t your Japanese rock garden that’s been combed over, but an area with many moss-covered boulders near some waterfalls the forest.

 It’s a great place to practice shinrin-yoku, or forest bathing in the surrounding greenery.

 Shop for Souvenirs

-There are a surprising number of souvenir shops at the Mt.
-Mitake summit.
+The Mt.
+Mitake summit has a surprising number of souvenir shops.
 Many storefronts have toys, keychains, stuffed flying squirrels, and shelves full of gift boxes to bring home.
 There are handkerchiefs, t-shirts, and other items labeled Mt.
 Mitake that you can buy to remember your hiking achievement!

 Have a Meal with a View